erbazkhan/mean-stack-crud-app/README.md

 # C.R.U.D-app-with-Authentication
-It is a basic C.R.U.D. app made with node.js., express and mongoDB.
-For authentication passport and bcryptjs.
+It is a basic C.R.U.D. app made with *nodejs*, *express* and *mongoDB*.
 We are using port 8888.

 **AUTHENTICAION:**

-It has sign up and login options for admins.
+`bcryptjs` was used for hashing the passwords, which were then stored in database. `passport-local` was used for authentication.
+After validation `express` middleware was used to authenticate the whole app.
 The URL endpoints and functionalities related with them is following.

 *'/signup'* - A new admin registers here.

-*'/login'* - Admin logs in. **(Authentication is successful but we can still get access via URL.
-Works if we manually check authentification for each route.)**
+*'/login'* - Admin logs in.
+Each request redirects to this URL if NOT authenticated.

 **C.R.U.D. :**

+`express` was used as the middleware.
 The URL endpoints and functionalities related with them is following.

 *'/'* - This is the home page containing CRUD menu.
 4 button button are present which redirects to following pages which contain relevant forms.

-*'/adduser'* - A user (data) is added (POST)
+*'/adduser'* - A user (data) is added (PUT)

 *'/users'* - All the users are retrieved (GET)

-*'/update'* - A user is updated here (PUT)
+*'/update'* - A user is updated here (POST)

 *'/delete'* - A user is deleted here.
 (DELETE)